TheRedstoneDEV-DE/JaviVoiceAssistant/README.md

     <br />
   </p>

-Liecence Infomation of used libraries can be found here: https://theredstonedev-de.github.io/VoiceAssistant/target/site/

 <p align="center">
 ⚠️ This is still Work-In-Progress Software!
 </p>

 **Please inform me about bugs you have found via the issues!**